-- (1) Equal access: All persons shall be entitled to the full and equal enjoyment of the goods, services, facilities, privileges, advantages, and accommodations of any place of public accommodation without discrimination or segregation on any of the protected characteristics. - (2) The provisions of this sub-section shall not apply to a private club or other establishment not in fact open to the public, except to the extent that the facilities of such establishment are made available to the customers or patrons of an establishment within the scope of subsection (1).
+- a.
+Universal access: All persons shall be entitled to the full and equal access to and enjoyment of the goods, services, facilities, privileges, advantages, and accommodations of any place of public accommodation or public buildings, without discrimination or segregation on any of the protected characteristics. - b.
+The provisions of this sub-section shall not apply to a private club or other establishment not in fact open to the public, except to the extent that the facilities of such establishment are made available to the customers or patrons of an establishment within the scope of subsection (1).